 |

 I SPEND A LOT OF TIME IN THE SKIES ABOVE SOUTH-EAST AND EAST ASIA THESE DAYS (AND HOPEFULLY FOR MANY DAYS TO COME), FLYING IN AND OUT OF PLACES LIKE BANGKOK, SINGAPORE, HANOI, TOKYO.
 I am not a rich man by any means so I have had to learn to how stretch my Star Alliance points, and I have had to learn how to find the cheap airline options which are out there.
-In April this year (2009) my folks came out from Australia to visit me in Japan -- they flew JetStar.
+In April this year (2009) my folks headed out from Australia to visit me in Japan -- they flew JetStar.
 Once every three or four years I jet over to the stormy bays and postrock music scenes of Iceland -- Iceland Express is always my choice of carrier.
 You get to see some lovely views of the North Atlantic on that route.
 Of course, Iceland is not East Asia -- not by many stretch of the imagination.
 So returning to my target in this article, back to South East Asia -- there are tonnes of budget airlines based in countries like Thailand, Malaysia, Indonesia, all screaming out for your custom.
 Further up north, I discovered recently that there is a whole burgeoning budget airline industry in China which I didn't even know existed.
 In July 2005 China's first budget airline made its maiden flight, from Shanghai's Hongqiao Airport to Yantai in Shangdong.

 Bangkok Airways: www.bangkokair.com.